franciscobmacedo/recursoshidricos/README.md

 docker exec -it backend python3 manage.py populate -s -r # -r stands for replace
 ```

+> :warning: **Fetching the data can take a looong time**

-# Get timeseries data
+## Populate timeseries data

-to get all timeseries data run:
+to get all timeseries data and populate the database run:

 ```bash
 docker exec -it backend python3 manage.py populate -t -r # -r stands for replace